World Scout Day and World Thinking Day – 22nd February

 Under his dedicated command, the world Scouting movement grew.
 By 1922 there were more than a million Scouts in 32 countries; by 1939 the number of Scouts was in excess of 3.3 million.

 22nd February is also celebrated as World Thinking Day by Boy Scouts and Girl Guides / Girl Scouts, and World Association of girl guides and girl scouts (WAGGGS) worldwide.
 February 22nd is the shared birthday of the founders of Scouting and Guiding – Lord and Lady Baden-Powell – and is commemorated as Thinking Day in the Girl Guide / Girls Scout world and Founder’s Day in the Boy Scout world.
 A day of friendship where Guides and Girl Scouts put equality and inclusion into practice and fundraising for over 10 million girls around the world.
 World thinking day is marked to celebrate scouts all over the world.
 It is an opportunity to speak out on issues that affect young women and fundraise for 10 million Girl Guides and Girl Scouts in 150 countries.

-The theme for World Thinking Day 2021 is peacebuilding, and we’re sharing some ways you and your troop can get in on the action to celebrate.
+The theme for World Thinking Day 2022 is “Our World: Our Equal Future: The Environment and Gender Equality”, and we’re sharing some ways you and your troop can get in on the action to celebrate.

 Troops can learn about World Centers in different countries.